Android228666/FS_JS_Basics/README.md

 # FS_JS_Basics
-Here I wrote all thing that I studied connectred with JavaScript (all language syntax).
+Here I wrote all thing that I studied connectred with JavaScript (all programming language syntax).